alialib/alia/docs/reactive-hello.md

 applications, it doesn't actually *do* anything to interact with the outside world.
 It's a bit like a fancy programming language with no I/O capabilities.
-It's designed to hook up to other libraries that do useful things, so for these examples, we've hooked it up to asm-dom.
+It's designed to hook up to other libraries that do useful things, so for these examples, it's hooked up to asm-dom.
 For clarity, anything specific to the asm-dom wrapper is prefixed with the `dom::` namespace.

 If you're familiar with reactive programming, it will be obvious, but the key